apache/tvm/docs/how_to/deploy/adreno.rst

 -----------------------

-This section gives instructions on how to build the Android part of TVM with OpenCL-SDK and TVM RPC Server in order to deploy models on Adreno.
+This section gives instructions on how to build the Android part of TVM with OpenCL and TVM RPC Server in order to deploy models on Adreno.

 Since the process of building TVM for Adreno is exactly the same as the process of building TVM for Android, please refer to these instructions: